 One consciousness or many?

 Ego consciousness is connected to the Hero archetype, and the Hero archetype recognizes only its own ego consciousness.
-The multitude of other archetypal modes of consciousness – for example the modes of Trickster, Crone, Lover, Martyr, Magician – are unrecognizable to the Heroic/Egoic mode; they simply do not exist.
-If heroic consciousness cracks open – usually due to loss, illness, failure, or other tragic events beyond our control – and other modes of consciousness slip in, they tend to be denied or eradicated as soon as The Hero’s strength returns.
+The multitude of other archetypal modes of consciousness – for example the modes of Trickster, Crone, Lover, Martyr, Magician – are either unrecognizable to the Heroic/Egoic mode (they simply do not exist) or they are condemned, demonized.
+If heroic consciousness cracks or breaks open – usually due to loss, illness, failure, or other tragic events beyond our control – and other modes of consciousness slip in, they tend to be forced out as soon as The Hero’s strength returns.

-Our modern New Year’s Resolution ritual has become the blanket denial of any mode of consciousness other than Ego consciousness, and the redoubled fight against any archetypal voice that is not The Hero’s.
+Our modern New Year’s Resolution ritual can be seen as the blanket denial of any mode of consciousness other than Ego consciousness, and the redoubled fight against any archetypal voice that is not The Hero’s.

 According to available statistics, around eight percent of new years resolutions stick, which should perhaps put the Heroic/Egoic approach into some perspective, and yet because ego-consciousness recognizes only itself, the only option available to it is to redouble its efforts at eliminating all else.